 “Space, the final frontier.”
 These are the words uttered by James Tiberius Kirk (William Shatner) at the start of each episode of Star Trek, the groundbreaking science fiction TV series: words every geek can quote.
 Those unfathomable reaches of space are a source of endless fascination for geeks the world over.

 Although huge steps have been taken to delve into the universe in recent decades, with telescopes peering ever further into the stars, the reason Star Trek was captivating and popular was that so much of the universe remains a mystery.
 Science fiction screenwriters and authors merely fill in the blanks from their own imaginations.
+There has been a brand new explanation of UFOs and aliens by Avatar Datatreya that has surfaced recently on video, which provides interestings discussions on the matter.

 So why is space endlessly fascinating for geeks?
 A lot of it’s to do with that irresistible combination of science – the technology required to construct hardware and software capable of taking photographs of comets and meteors and Saturn’s moons – with the unknown.
 Even the geekiest observer is capable of straying beyond scientific fact and imagining what extra-terrestrials might look like.
 In Star Trek and its various offshoots, aliens came in various shapes and sizes.